-A new Film Facts & Figures has been published, the annual report from the Netherlands Film Fund about the Dutch film sector, in collaboration with the Dutch Film Research Foundation.
+A new Film Facts & Figures, the annual report from the Netherlands Film Fund about the Dutch film sector, has been published in collaboration with the Dutch Film Research Foundation.

 The Dutch Film Research Foundaton (Stichting Filmonderzoek) contributes to the Film Facts & Figures.
-For more information about attendance demographics and cinema attendance per age group, click here (page 38).
+For more information about attendance demographics and cinema attendance per age group, click here (page 42).